 With SolarForecast Standard you get hourly values for the next 72 hours and the following parameters:

 - Global radiation [W/m2]

 - Air temperature [°C]

-With the SolarForecast Advanced you receive in addition the following parameters and options:
+With SolarForecast Advanced you additionally get the following parameters and options:

 - Direct and diffuse radiation [W/m2]